syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 ## Overview

-The `SfListView` allows swiping items to do custom actions such as deleting the data, adding the data, editing the data, etc. To enable swiping, set the `SfListView.AllowSwiping` property to `true`.
-Swipe views are displayed when swiping from left to right or right to left (for `Horizontal` orientation, top to bottom or bottom to top) on the item.
+The `SfListView` allows swiping items to achieve custom actions such as deleting the data, adding the data, editing the data, etc. To enable swiping, set the `SfListView.AllowSwiping` property to `true`.
+Swipe views are displayed when swiping from left to right or right to left (for `Horizontal` orientation, top to bottom, or bottom to top) on the item.

-It provides customizable swipe templates for swiping on left and right sides.
-You can restrict the layout of swipe view up to a certain position when swiping the item by setting the `SfListView.SwipeThreshold` property.
-You can set size of the swipe views by setting the `SfListView.SwipeOffset` property.
+It provides customizable swipe templates for swiping on the left and right sides.
+You can restrict the layout of the swipe view up to a certain position when swiping the item by setting the `SfListView.SwipeThreshold` property.
+You can set the size of the swipe views by setting the `SfListView.SwipeOffset` property.

-N> When [SfListView.AutoFitMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_AutoFitMode) is `AutoFitMode.Height` for main listview, the height of inner listview will change while scrolling the view and items will be refreshed.
+N> When [SfListView.AutoFitMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_AutoFitMode) is `AutoFitMode.Height` for the main listview, the height of inner listview will change while scrolling the view and items will be refreshed.

-N> When tap a swiped item, the [SelectionChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectionChanging) and [SelectionChanged](https://help.syncfusion.com/cr/xamarin/Syncfusion.ListView.XForms.SfListView.html#Syncfusion_ListView_XForms_SfListView_SelectionChanged) events will not occur since the swiped item is reset at this time.
+N> When tapping a swiped item, the [SelectionChanging](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_SelectionChanging) and [SelectionChanged](https://help.syncfusion.com/cr/xamarin/Syncfusion.ListView.XForms.SfListView.html#Syncfusion_ListView_XForms_SfListView_SelectionChanged) events will not occur since the swiped item is reset at this time.

 N> When the `Visual` is `Material`, you need to set the `BackgroundColor` to `ItemTemplate` to show the slide swiping.

-## Assigning Start and End swipe templates
+## Assigning start and end swipe templates

-The User Interface (UI) for swiping can be customized by using swipe templates `SfListView.StartSwipeTemplate` when swiping towards End and `SfListView.EndSwipeTemplate` when swiping towards Start.
+The User Interface (UI) for swiping can be customized by using swipe templates `SfListView.StartSwipeTemplate` when swiping towards the end and `SfListView.EndSwipeTemplate` when swiping towards the start.
 The contents inside the swipe template are arranged based on the offset values when swiping an item.
 You can reset the swiping item or swiped item by calling the `SfListView.ResetSwipeItem` method.

 {% tabs %}
 {% highlight xaml tabtitel=MainPage.xaml" %}